zextras/tech-doc/source/carbonio/admincli/backup.rst

 .. warning:: If none of the two Scan Operations is active, no backup is created!

-     .. note:: Make sure that SmartScan is always running whenever you want to make any backup or restore operations, otherwise they will not be successful!

 SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
 This implies that, if for any reason (like e.g., the server is turned off, or |carbonio| is not running), SmartScan